wmcooper2/tefl-assistant/README.md

 ![Screenshot](screenshot.jpg)

 ## Purpose/Goal
-To share with other TEFL teachers useful games, tools, and links.
+To share with other TEFL teachers useful games, tools, and links that I've built and used for/with my own lessons.

 ## Operation
 Click on the links to play a game, use a tool or visit a helpful site for English teaching materials.